ShahebeAlamm/OTCIX_CEX_EXCHANGE/README.md

 # OTCIX Exchange Backend

-A Node.js and Express based crypto swap backend using the ChangeNOW API.
+A Node.js and Express based crypto swap backend using the binance API.
 Users can fetch coins, get live estimates, create swap transactions, and track their status from a single backend.

 Project Overview